May 29, 2026 · 14 min read

 Ask three questions: Is the work measurably better than it was six months ago without a redesign?
 Can they show you specific efficiency gains (hours saved, faster delivery times, improved performance metrics) from AI integration?
 And do the AI tools connect to your systems (CRM, analytics, content), or do they operate in isolation?
 If the answers are no, vague, and isolated — they're using AI cosmetically, not architecturally.

-Related: What a creative technology agency actually does · The creative technologist is the new agency · We rebuilt a law firm's entire intake in 3 weeks · The five-layer framework for business systems · Claude as a CMS: how we manage websites through conversation
+Related: What a creative technology agency actually does · The creative technologist is the new agency · We rebuilt a law firm's entire intake in 3 weeks · The five-layer framework for business systems · How much does a creative technology agency cost in 2026? · How we build: the Automaton stack · AI receptionist build-vs-buy

 Keep reading